 Press and hold the Windows key on your keyboard and tap ‘E’ to open Windows File Explorer.
 Refer to our other article on how to open Windows Explorer step by step if you get stuck with this.

 By clicking on the view tab along the top of the file explorer, it will reveal a set of different settings.

 3. Check the File name extensions checkbox

 Check the File name extensions checkbox to show the extensions by left-clicking your mouse on the checkbox.

 1. Open the Start Menu

 Open the Start Menu by left-clicking on the Start Menu icon.
-Refer to our article on how to open the Start Menu if you have difficulties.
+Refer to our article on how to open the Start Menu step by step if you have difficulties.

 Left-click on the view tab which will give you access to advanced settings of selectable folder and search options.
 You can even choose to display hidden files if you need to while you are changing settings in this area.

 Left-click on the ‘OK’ button to save the setting.